 When options are granted on exploration and evaluation assets or properties are sold, proceeds are credited to the cost of the property.
-If no future capital expenditure is required and proceeds exceed costs, the excess proceeds are reported as a gain.
+If no future capital expenditure is required and proceeds exceed costs, the excess proceeds are reported in profit or loss.